aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

 ###### Date: 1/30/2023
 My final capstone project for the Google Data Analytics Certification.
 I tackled a sample set of data and went through all of the steps of the data analysis process with it: ask, prepare, process, analyze, share, and act.

-You can view my final presentation on the analysis here: [Google Slides](https://docs.google.com/presentation/d/1MVj_kx36tiJQDnXq00ywdDfrCvHLlRdH/edit?usp=sharing&ouid=105273385533473543058&rtpof=true&sd=true)
+You can view my final presentation on the analysis here: [Cyclistic Presentation Aidan Rogers](https://docs.google.com/presentation/d/1MVj_kx36tiJQDnXq00ywdDfrCvHLlRdH/edit?usp=sharing&ouid=105273385533473543058&rtpof=true&sd=true)

 ## Table of Contents